Sabonis scores 24, leads Kings' 123-96 rout of Clippers

 Sabonis set the tone with 15 points in the opening quarter and the Kings' bench kept it going in the second, building a 28-point lead.
 They led by 29 in the third and by 31 in the fourth.

+"While everyone warms up, I'm always ready," Sabonis said.
+"I feel like that's where I can take advantage."

 Sabonis made both of his two 3-point attempts in the game and hit 2 of 3 free throws.
-He had six assists and five rebounds.
+He had six assists and five rebounds despite five fouls.

 Keegan Murray added 23 points and D'Aaron Fox had 14 points for the Kings, who won their second straight.